Sky130nm tutorial

 Press “space” to enter wire mode.
 Left click to start a wire, and right click to end the wire.

-The drain of M1 transistor needs a connection to from gate to drain.
+The drain of M1 transistor needs a connection from gate to drain.
 We do that for the middle transistor.

 Start the route, press ‘shift-left click’ to go up one layer, route over to drain, and ‘shift-right click’ to go down.